-Explanatory Note A6.1 Nebraska-Resident First-Time Freshmen Migration Data Collection and Limitations
+Explanatory Note A6.1 Nebraska-Resident, First-Time Freshmen Migration Data Collection and Limitations

 The data used to estimate the number and percentage of Nebraska high school graduates who go to college in Nebraska or out of state are collected every two years by the National Center for Education Statistics (NCES) through the Integrated Postsecondary Education Data System (IPEDS).
 These data are collected through the fall IPEDS surveys that are conducted in even-numbered years.
-Consequently, the latest available data are for fall 2002, fall 2004 and fall 2006, representing the 2002-2003, 2004-2005 and 2006-2007 academic years.
+Consequently, the latest available data are for fall 2002, fall 2004, fall 2006 and fall 2008, representing the 2002-2003, 2004-2005, 2006-2007 and 2008-2009 academic years.
 These data include full-time and part-time students.
 Data for fall include students who start college during the summer, but they do not include students who start college in the spring.

-For this report, out-of-state data were obtained directly from the IPEDS database cutting tool, whereas in-state data were obtained from the CCPE IPEDS survey download from IPEDS.
+Beginning with the 2009 Nebraska Higher Education Progress Report, out-of-state data were obtained directly from the IPEDS database cutting tool, whereas in-state data were obtained from the CCPE IPEDS survey download from IPEDS.
 In-state statistics reported in previous editions of this report were based on data obtained from the IPEDS database cutting tool, rather than from the CCPE IPEDS survey download.
-Due to unexplained differences between the data that are retrieved from the cutting tool and download, some of the statistics reported in this section for 2002 and 2004 are slightly higher or lower than in previous editions of this report.
+Due to unexplained differences between the data that are retrieved from the cutting tool and download, some of the statistics reported in this section for 2002 and 2004 in the 2009 progress report were slightly higher or lower than in previous editions of this report.